5 exHere are 5 stories of unity in the bible to help you keep the relationship between God and that of man.

 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them” (Acts 2:1, 4).

-This group of believers were “all together in one place” and that “all of them were filled with the Holy Spirit” (emphasis mine).
+This group of believers was “all together in one place” and that “all of them were filled with the Holy Spirit” (emphasis mine).

 That’s unity – everyone together, unified, on the same page, with the same purpose.

 Notice as well that these people experienced God together in ways that none of them had ever experienced before.